Virtual Introduction to Vertical Gardening: Living Walls

 Nina Simoes, vertical garden consultant and designer, is on a mission to encourage people to grow whatever they want in any small space they have.

-In this introduction to vertical gardening you will learn what’s possible in even the smallest of urban spaces.
+In this virtual introduction to vertical gardening you will learn what’s possible in even the smallest of urban spaces.
 You’ll learn about the different systems available on the market, the principles of creating and caring for a basic living wall system and which plants are best for beginners to try, both ornamental and edible.

 No previous experience is required.